damonge/MatchMaker/README.md

 of the buffer has to be larger than the size of the largest halo in the simulation.
 For normal runs a buffer of 5-10 Mpc/h should therefore be safe.
-5. Compute halo properties: mass, center of mass, size, velocity, rms velocity.
+5. Compute halo properties (see below).

 ## Compiling